 Scroll

-chargeBIG responds flexibly to other consumers in the network and uses the electric vehicles as a controllable load.
-This ensures optimal utilization of the available power supply.
+chargeBIG reacts flexibly to other consumers in the grid and uses the electric vehicles as a controllable load.
+This enables optimal use of the available power grid.

-Individual charging points with 22kW possible (e.g. for visitor parking spot)
+• Individual charging points with 22kW can be integrated (for example for visitor parking)

-Size-optimized control cabinet on a small installation area
+• Size-optimized control cabinet in a small installation area

-Separate modular cabinet for measuring instruments to comply with calibration regulations
+• Separate bayed cabinet for measuring instruments to comply with

 Static load management